The enduringly popular story of Peter Pan has appeared in various media over the years.

 - Betty and Veronica: Wendy (Betty) and Tinker Bell (Veronica) for Peter Pan with Tiger Lily as the Third-Option Love Interest.
 Although in the book, being a child, he displays no romantic interest in anyone and doesn't even comprehend the concept.

 - Bittersweet Ending: Most versions tell of Wendy, her brothers, and the Lost Boys all growing up, with varying degrees of happiness or regret.
-Wendy herself in time - although it's hinted she hoped Peter would have come for her - get married and has a daughter.
+Wendy herself in time - although it's hinted she hoped Peter would have come for her - gets married and has a daughter.
 Peter himself stuck forever as a boy revisits Wendy every year - mostly - as promised but at some point she becomes too old to play with him.
 Tinker Bell, being a fairy, had passed years before.
 However, Wendy's daughter Jane soon becomes Peter's companion playing out the same role as her mother, and it's implied that future generations of girls through Wendy's bloodline will do the same.

 - Broken Masquerade: Neverland, pirates, fairies.

 - Clap Your Hands If You Believe: Trope Namer comes from a famous scene.
 A fairy is mortally wounded any time a child says "I don't believe in fairies;" in the scene in question, Peter uses the effect in reverse to save the fairy Tinker Bell's life by calling on children everywhere to indicate that they do believe in fairies.
-(In the original stage version - which predates the novel and the various film and television adaptations - this was an audience participation bit...and, in case you're wondering, if the audience is a bunch of heartless bastards who won't clap, the orchestra is instructed to begin the applause.)
+(In the original stage version - which predates the novel and the various film and television adaptations - this was an audience participation bit...and, in case you're wondering, if the audience is a bunch of heartless bastards who won't clap, the orchestra is instructed to begin the applause.)note

 - Clingy Jealous Girl: Tinker Bell is very jealous of anyone else getting Peter's attention, even to the point of attempting to have Wendy murdered.